daos-stack/daos/docs/admin/performance_tuning.md

 ```

 Note:
-Number of repetitions, max inflight rpcs, message sizes can be adjusted based on the
+The number of repetitions, max inflight rpcs, message sizes can be adjusted based on the
 particular test/experiment.

 ## Benchmarking DAOS

 DAOS can be benchmarked using several widely used IO benchmarks like IOR,
 mdtest, and FIO.
-There are several backends that can be used with those
+Several backends can be used with those
 benchmarks.

-### ior
+### IOR

 IOR (<https://github.com/hpc/ior>) with the following backends:

 - The IOR APIs POSIX, MPIIO and HDF5 can be used with DAOS POSIX containers
-    that are accessed over dfuse.
+    accessed over dfuse.
 This works without or with the I/O
     interception library (`libioil`).
 Performance is significantly better when
     using `libioil`.
 For detailed information on dfuse usage with the IO
     interception library, please refer to the [POSIX DFUSE section][7].

 - A custom DFS (DAOS File System) plugin for DAOS can be used by building IOR
-    with DAOS support, and selecting API=DFS.
+    with DAOS support and selecting API=DFS.
 This integrates IOR directly with the
     DAOS File System (`libdfs`), without requiring FUSE or an interception library.
     Please refer to the [DAOS README][10] in the hpc/ior repository for some basic
     instructions on how to use the DFS driver.

 - When using the IOR API=MPIIO, the ROMIO ADIO driver for DAOS can be used by
     providing the `daos://` prefix to the filename.
 This ADIO driver bypasses `dfuse`
     and directly invkes the `libdfs` calls to perform I/O to a DAOS POSIX container.
     The DAOS-enabled MPIIO driver is available in the upstream MPICH repository and
     included with Intel MPI.
 Please refer to the [MPI-IO documentation][8].

 - An HDF5 VOL connector for DAOS is under development.
 This maps the HDF5 data model
-    directly to the DAOS data model, and works in conjunction with DAOS containers of
+    directly to the DAOS data model and works in conjunction with DAOS containers of
-    `--type=HDF5` (in contrast to DAOS container of `--type=POSIX` that are used for
+    `--type=HDF5` (in contrast to the DAOS container of `--type=POSIX` used for
     the other IOR APIs).
-Please refer the the [HDF5 with DAOS documentation][9].
+Please refer the [HDF5 with DAOS documentation][9].

-IOR has several parameters to characterize performance.
+IOR has several parameters to characterize the performance.
 The main parameters to
 work with include:

 - transfer size (-t)
 - block size (-b)
 - segment size (-s)

-For more use cases, the IO-500 workloads are a good starting point to measure
+For more use cases, the [IO-500 workloads](https://github.com/IO500/io500) are a good starting point to measure
-performance on a system: https://github.com/IO500/io500
+performance on a system

 ### mdtest

 mdtest is released in the same repository as IOR.
 The corresponding backends
-that are listed above support mdtest, except for the MPI-IO and HDF5 backends
+listed above support mdtest, except for the MPI-IO and HDF5 backends
 that were only designed to support IOR.
 The [DAOS README][10] in the hpc/ior
 repository includes some examples to run mdtest with DAOS.

-The IO-500 workloads for mdtest provide some good criteria for performance
+The IO-500 workloads for mdtest provide some excellent criteria for performance
 measurements.

 ### FIO